Last Updated on July 16, 2021 by Oddmund Groette

 Not every time a high yield is a good sign.
 Yes, dividends do represent generosity on the company’s part for the trust an investor is putting in the company but equally high yields represent potential risks.

-First, a company pays dividends out of its net income, a chunk of which is kept aside as retained earnings, meant to be invested in the company’s growth for its current and future project with potentially high returns.
+First, a company pays dividends out of its net income or retained earnings, meant to be invested in the company’s growth for its current and future project with potentially high returns.
 So like we have said before, every penny that a company is paying in dividends is every penny they are not investing in future growth.

 Dividend yield misconceptions